How to choose a university and the right degree

 There are over 160(!) universities in the UK – whittling your choices down to five is not easy.

-The key is to be selective.
+The key is to be selective about which universities to pick.
 What are your predicted grades?
 If you find out which unis ask for these grades as entry requirements, you've got yourself a pretty good list of options to start with.